Face recognition in mobile app development

 Face Recognition (Sokrush)

 Face recognition programs can not only protect your data but also entertain you and your friends or colleagues.
-Face recognition from Sokrush is a face recognition app for android, designed to help you understand a person’s mood.
+Face recognition from Sokrush is a face recognition app for Android, designed to help you understand a person’s mood.
 To do this, you need to photograph the person of interest and the application will try to analyze the mood based on the person’s image.

-Developers are positioning this application mainly for entertainment purposes, with ae disclaimer that you should not take the received results too seriously.
+Developers are positioning this application mainly for entertainment purposes, with a disclaimer that you should not take the received results too seriously.
 In reality, the program works really well.
 It is based on an algorithm that allows for the recognition of facial expressions and human emotions with a fairly high accuracy.
 In the end, as we can see, applications of this type can not only be "serious" but also "fun."

 The FindFace app has another interesting feature.
 Recognizing faces, this program offers people search capabilities in social networks through a photo that you can take anywhere - on the street, cafe or on the way to work.
 This can be useful, for example, for people who want to meet someone, but are afraid to do.
 Using this application, you can unnoticeably take a picture of a person, find their profile on the network and send a friend request directly to them.
 Another scenario of use is the search for criminals with the help of surveillance cameras, which gives law enforcement a great advantage, allowing them to take preventive measures (what the police are already doing in the application’s test mode).